greglan/greglan.github.io/pages/qc/algorithms/complexity.md

 ## Classical world
 * P: decision problems that can be solved in polynomial time by a deterministic Turing machine
-* PSAPCE: decision problems that can be solved by a Turing machine (doesn't matter if whether deterministic or not, see Savitch's theorem) using polynomial space
+* PSPACE: decision problems that can be solved by a Turing machine (doesn't matter if whether deterministic or not, see Savitch's theorem) using polynomial space
 * Savitch's theorem: deterministic Turing machines require only quadratically more space to solve the same problems as non deterministic Turing machines
 * NP: problems that require a non deterministic machine to be solved efficiently.
 Exponential time on a deterministic Turing machine.
 * NP complete (NPC): hardest problems of NP.
 Every problem in NP can be reduced to a problem in NPC